 Irish-American Crossroads produces programs year-round.
 The Irish-American Crossroads Festival is a literary, musical, and cultural event that takes place every year in the SF Bay Area.
 The Crossroads Irish Oral History Archive features Irish & Irish-American men and women who have contributed their stories to the first-ever oral history archive in the Bay Area, and the Crossroads Salon meets regularly.
 More information on our programs can be found below.

-The 19th Annual Irish American Crossroads Festival took place March 5 – April 30, 2022.
+The 21st Annual Irish American Crossroads Festival takes place March 9 – April 13, 2024.